My Al Capone Museum | home

 The slaying was never solved.
 Frankie Yale was in town the day of the killing.

 Torrio now became leader of the Southside along with his protege, one Alphonse Capone.
-(Copy by the kind courtesy of Mr. Bill Smith).

 Inside photo.